About White Mills

 The White Mills Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Hardin County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for White Mills, Kentucky residents are available through the local police department and authorized providers in Hardin County.
+Fingerprinting services for White Mills, Kentucky residents are available through local police (where present) and authorized providers in Hardin County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the White Mills Police Department or Hardin County Sheriff's Office for scheduling and fees.

-Property records for White Mills, Kentucky are maintained by the Hardin Property Valuation Administrator's Office and the Hardin County County Clerk.
+Property records for White Mills, Kentucky are maintained by the Hardin Property Valuation Administrator's Office and the Hardin County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Hardin County, including parcels in White Mills.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Hardin County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Hardin County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Kentucky counties provide online property record searches through their county websites.
-For in-person requests, visit the Hardin County offices at the county courthouse.
 The Hardin County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for White Mills, Kentucky residents are available through both county and state offices.
 The Kentucky Cabinet for Health and Family Services, Vital Statistics, located in Frankfort, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Kentucky.
 Orders can be placed online, by mail, or in person.
 Locally, the Hardin County Clerk's office issues marriage licenses and maintains marriage records for Hardin County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.